AmauryvanKeste/Exquisite-corpse-Amaury/README.md

 "Haha," the unicorn laughed.
 But the hunter was furious and not known for giving up.
 He had a go for the second time.

+The unicorn laughed again becuase the unicorn speed was to faster and the unicorn tried to zigzag to avoid the all bullets coming from the hunter.
+Hunter tried many times but he missed everytimes.
+I don't know which techniques he try?